This Antibody was verified by Knockdown to ensure that the antibody binds to the antigen stated. View Details

 Predicted reactivity: Rabbit (80%), Rhesus Monkey (93%), Chimpanzee (100%), Bovine (82%).

 Store product as a concentrated solution.
 Centrifuge briefly prior to opening the vial.

 Cytochrome c oxidase (COX) is the terminal enzyme of the mitochondrial respiratory chain.
 It is a multi-subunit enzyme complex that couples the transfer of electrons from cytochrome c to molecular oxygen and contributes to a proton electrochemical gradient across the inner mitochondrial membrane.
 The complex consists of 13 mitochondrial- and nuclear-encoded subunits.
-The mitochondrially-encoded subunits perform the electron transfer and proton pumping activities.
 The functions of the nuclear-encoded subunits are unknown but they may play a role in the regulation and assembly of the complex.
-This gene encodes the nuclear-encoded subunit IV isoform 1 of the human mitochondrial respiratory chain enzyme.
-It is located at the 3' of the NOC4 (neighbor of COX4) gene in a head-to-head orientation, and shares a promoter with it.
+COX4 (COX4I1) is one of the nuclear-coded polypeptide chains of cytochrome c oxidase, the terminal oxidase in mitochondrial electron transport.

 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.

-COX IV-1; COX4; COX4-1; COXIV; cytochrome c oxidase polypeptide IV; cytochrome c oxidase subunit 4 isoform 1; cytochrome c oxidase subunit 4 isoform 1, mitochondrial; cytochrome c oxidase subunit IV; cytochrome c oxidase, subunit 4a; cytochrome c oxidase, subunit IV; cytochrome c oxidase, subunit IVa; mitochondrial
+Protein Aliases: cox iv; COX IV-1; Cytochrome c oxidase polypeptide IV; Cytochrome c oxidase subunit 4 isoform 1, mitochondrial; cytochrome c oxidase subunit IV; Cytochrome c oxidase subunit IV isoform 1; cytochrome c oxidase, subunit 4a; cytochrome c oxidase, subunit IV; cytochrome c oxidase, subunit IVa; FLJ23483; MGC72016